Random Thoughts on Advice

-This week seems to have been a week where I figured advice was a good theme, not sure where it all came from, but it was an interesting bit of writing to cover some of the “rules” and ideas that have shaped myself.
+This week seems to have been where I figured advice was a good theme.
+Not sure where it all came from, but it was an interesting bit of writing to cover some of the “rules” and ideas that have shaped me.
 Good advice should never be discounted in value, and bad advice cannot be blamed more for bad choices.
-This means you should be careful giving out advice, because sometimes you can’t tell whether you are giving good or bad advice.
+This means you should be careful advising because sometimes you can’t tell whether you are giving good or bad advice.

 Advice and Best of The Week